munkun1234/test/README.md

 # Simple TypeScript Unit Testing Template using Jasmine & Babel

-Many existing frameworks like React, Angular already come with the preconfigured templates that enable unit testing out of the box.
+Many existing frameworks like React, Angular already come with preconfigured templates that enable unit testing out of the box.

-This project demonstrates how to enable unit testing for your TypeScript project idependent from framework you use.
+This project demonstrates how to enable unit testing for your TypeScript project if you don't have any of those.

 ## Prerequisites

-npm should be installed for our example.
+[npm](https://www.npmjs.com/get-npm) should be installed for our example.
 Please download and install it from [here](https://www.npmjs.com/get-npm) if it's not done already.

 ## If you'd like run the tests of this project

-Simply execute command line instruction `npm test` in the root of this project.
+Simply execute command line instructions in the root of this project:

+* `npm install`
+* `npm test`

 ## To configure tests in your own project